 - Hand-review survivors to filter false negatives from the keyword check.

-Why does this isolated hallucination?
+Why does this isolate hallucination?

 The target document does not discuss the metric, but distractor documents in the haystack often do discuss similar metrics for other companies.
 A model that hallucinates will: